The Encyclopedia of American Songs and Musicals

 The year in music

 2 Should we really believe that the crisis is over ?
 By searching well, perhaps should we actually succeed in convincing ourselves that the new songs show a hint of optimism.
 It is true that the lyrics evince less nostalgia and fewer regrets of the past than during the previous years.
 The beautiful days seem outright back.
 The year looks even very hot (it will be it moreover literally) according to Bing Crosby who does not hesitate to see June in January.
-After the winter of the Great Depression, the spring thus seems to hatch such this Honeysuckle Rose which blossoms again under Fats Waller’s magic fingers.
+After the winter of the Great Depression, the spring thus seems to hatch such this Honeysuckle Rose that blossoms again under Fats Waller’s magic fingers.
 It was time for him to make a name after years spent to compose and play for others.
 Duke Ellington regained his place at the Cotton Club meantime deserted by Cab Calloway left for his part to the conquest of the European audience, just as Louis Armstrong whom triumphant tour drives until Scandinavia.

 The big hitters of the moment share as usual the successes of the year whereas a few new talents complement the list.
 Ethel Merman, for example is no longer strictly speaking a newcomer since she won for three years successes on Broadway but she appears finally on the silver screen in two musicals.
 Wini Shaw is also known thanks to the film.
 We do not still speak about her, she is just 17 years old and has just begun as stage dancer at the Cotton Club, but her talent will eventually burst one day, she is Lena Horne.
 Charlie Barnet renounces a brilliant announced career of lawyer to make a noticed entrance in the top quite as Claude Hopkins and his very swingy I can' t dance, I got ants in my pants.
 Maybe should the laurels however go in this torrid year, to Jimmie Lunceford and his musicians who just moved to the Cotton Club where they display their Hot Jazz, a swing style to the sometimes frenetic rhythm.
 The most symbolic track of this trend is certainly White Heat, an only instrumental cocktail in the most tireless tempo.
 The first bars are already without appeal, we change time!